-- All adults in Washington, ages 25-44, will have a high school diploma or equivalent. - At least 70 percent of Washington adults, ages 25-44, will have a postsecondary credential.5
+- All adults in Washington, ages 25-44, will have a high school diploma or equivalent. - At least 70 percent of Washington adults, ages 25-44, will have a postsecondary credential.

-To accomplish these goals, WSAC identified focused strategies around three primary objectives: ensuring access, ensuring learning, and preparing for future challenges.6 In December 2015, WSAC adopted an update to the 2013 Roadmap, which is the first progress report since the initial adoption.7 The 2015 update showed progress on three key measures: high school completion, postsecondary enrollment, and postsecondary completion.8 In two years, there was modest progress toward goals, with improvements in the economy likely impacting the decline in postsecondary enrollment.9 Although the state is only just beginning to monitor progress toward goals, since 2013, this Roadmap and the values that are contained within it has defined how the state views and advances its higher education agenda.
-As such, this study will consider state perspectives to the extent possible and appropriate.
+To accomplish these goals, WSAC identified strategies for achieving three primary objectives: ensuring access, ensuring learning, and preparing for future challenges.
+In December 2015, WSAC adopted an update to the 2013 Roadmap, the first progress report since its initial adoption.
+The 2015 update showed progress on three key measures: high school completion, postsecondary enrollment, and postsecondary completion.
+In two years, there had been modest progress toward the three goals, with improvements in the economy likely impacting the decline in postsecondary enrollment.
+Although the state is only just beginning to monitor progress toward the Roadmap's goals, the Roadmap has defined how the state views and advances its higher education agenda since 2013.
+As such, this assessment will consider state perspectives to the extent possible and appropriate.